 Vic Moss served as the has been the shelter’s director from 1987 until his retirement.
 Carrie Moser became the Executive Director in August 2016.

 - Emergency Shelter for people experiencing homelessness.
 Shelter space is available for single men, single women, couples, and families.

 - Transitional Housing for families with children.
 The program offers an affordable apartment for a short time while families work on decreasing barriers to maintaining housing.

 - Homeless Prevention financial assistance to prevent individuals and families from becoming evicted or getting utilities shut off.

 Almost two-thirds of the people benefiting from the programs offered through the Emergency Residence Project are residents of Story County, with the rest composed of individuals attempting to relocate to Story County or who are passing through town.

-Transitional Housing – This program served 54 people and 12 households during the 2015-2016 fiscal year.
-The majority of people served are children and youth under the age of 18 years old.
+Transitional Housing – This program served 51 people and 11 households during the 2016-2017 fiscal year.

 Annual Service Report

 Emergency Residence Project